Jazmine Sullivan

-Jazmine Marie Sullivan (born April 9, 1987) is an American R&B singer and songwriter.
-She has won two Grammy Awards, a Billboard Women in Music Award, and two BET Awards over the course of her career.
-In 2022, Time placed her on their list of the 100 Most Influential People.
+Jazmine Marie Sullivan (born April 9, 1987) is an American singer and songwriter.
+She has received numerous accolades throughout her career, including two Grammy Awards from multiple nominations, a Billboard Women in Music Award, two BET Awards, and multiple NAACP Image Awards.

-Born and raised in Philadelphia, she signed with J Records to release her debut studio album, Fearless (2008).
-It peaked at number six on the Billboard 200, topped the Billboard Top R&B/Hip-Hop Albums chart, and received platinum certification by the Recording Industry Association of America (RIAA).
-Two of its singles, "Need U Bad" and "Bust Your Windows", peaked within the top 40 of the Billboard Hot 100; the former became Sullivan's only number one song on the Billboard Hot R&B/Hip-Hop Songs chart.
-Her second album, Love Me Back (2010), peaked at number 17 on the Billboard 200 and saw further critical praise.
-After a three-year hiatus, Sullivan signed with RCA Records (successor to J Records) to release her third album, Reality Show (2015).
-Met with continued success, it peaked at number 12 on the chart and earned three Grammy Award nominations.
-Her fourth studio album, Heaux Tales (2021), debuted at number four on the Billboard 200 and was met with widespread critical acclaim, supported by the platinum-certified singles "Pick Up Your Feelings" and "Girl like Me" (featuring H.E.R.).
+Born and raised in Philadelphia, Sullivan signed with J Records and released her debut studio album, Fearless, in 2008.
+The album debuted within the top ten of the US Billboard 200, topped the US Top R&B/Hip-Hop Albums chart, and was certified platinum by the Recording Industry Association of America (RIAA).
+Its singles, "Need U Bad" and "Bust Your Windows", became commercial successes, with the former reaching number one on the US Hot R&B/Hip-Hop Songs chart.
+Sullivan followed with Love Me Back (2010), before taking a hiatus from music.
+She returned in 2015 with Reality Show, which received widespread critical acclaim and earned three Grammy Award nominations.

+Sullivan's fourth studio album, Heaux Tales (2021), debuted at number four on the Billboard 200 and received widespread critical acclaim.
+The project won the Grammy Award for Best R&B Album, while its singles, including "Pick Up Your Feelings" and "Girl like Me", received platinum certifications from the RIAA.
+Heaux Tales was expanded as Heaux Tales, Mo' Tales: The Deluxe in 2022, and Sullivan supported the project with The Heaux Tales Tour before performing "The Star-Spangled Banner" at Super Bowl LVII in 2023.